osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/how-batch-interfaces-work/templates-for-mapping-data-source-events/recipe-templates.md

 <!--

-MB 6/11/21: Step 3--removed placeholders that don't apply to interface
+MB 6/11/21: Step 3.
+Removed placeholders that don't apply to interface

 The following placeholders are supported: